Can Stevia Trigger Insulin

 It is also known that people with diabetes have difficulties healing their wounds.
 This is because their high blood glucose levels can affect their nerves over time, which can lead to poor blood circulation.
 As a result, this makes it difficult for the blood to reach the areas affected.

-Another possible reason why healing is slow is if there are tiny organisms that formed in the wound, preventing the healing process.
+Another possible reason why healing is slow is that tiny organisms can form in the wound, preventing the healing process.
 When you take foods and beverages with stevia, it may help in restraining the formation of these microorganisms, thus hastening the healing process.
 This ability of the sweetener makes it a suitable type of sugar for diabetics.
 Just make sure if you’re purchasing packed stevia sweetener on the market, check the label and ensure maltodextrin and dextrin are not there.

 How to Add Stevia in Your Foods and Beverages